-

 Choosing Life

 Every day we are faced with many choices.
 Many are trivial, and we make them out of habit.
 Others are more difficult.
 Paper or plastic; coffee or juice; main roads, side roads, or back roads; narrow path or broad path; life or death.
-Recently, I had to make a choice between an emergency surgery or Continue reading
+Recently, I had to make a choice between an emergency surgery or letting a pet die.
+The choice was quick and easy.
+When given the choice between life and death, I chose life.
+When there is hope, when there is an option, we choose life.
+In Deuteronomy 30, Moses sets a choice before the people between good… Continue reading

 -